Bug #2009

 Though I have noted that Dday doesn't appear to have a fall back, i.e it reverts back to the previous resolution, if it for some reason offers an unsupported resolution that the user selects?

-#7 Updated by skyjake about 9 years ago
+#7 Updated by skyjake almost 10 years ago

 As a quick workaround, I tried scaling down the UI in very low resolutions like 640x480, however the quality of text became too low to be readable.
 This kind of scaling only works on HiDPI displays where one has more pixel information to work with.